 Each Reserve Bank is allocated a share of foreign-currency-denominated assets, the related interest income, and realized and unrealized foreign currency gains and losses, with the exception of unrealized gains and losses on F/X swaps and warehousing transactions.
 This allocation is based on the ratio of each Reserve Bank's capital and surplus to aggregate capital and surplus at the preceding December 31.
-The Bank's allocated share of investments denominated in foreign currencies was approximately 20.792% and 15.499% at December 31, 1999 and 1998, respectively.
+The Bank's allocated share of investments denominated in foreign currencies was approximately 26.301 percent and 20.792 percent at December 31, 2000 and 1999, respectively.